erikrose/parsimonious/README.rst

     bold_open  = '(('
     bold_close = '))'

-What about precedence?
-Rather than have parens or something, just break up rules to do grouping.
+We might implement parentheses in the future for anonymous grouping.
+For now, just break up complex rules instead.

 Wishes:

 * The ability to mark certain nodes as undesired, so we don't bother constructing them and cluttering the tree with them.
 For example, we might only care to see the OneOf node in the final tree, not the boring Literals